-The Council has a Member Development Programme, based around the key priorities identified by Members and senior officers.
+The Council has a Member Development Programme based around the key priorities identified by Members and senior officers.

-A full training needs analysis is conducted and two thirds of members took part in the process undertaken in 2015/16.
-In addition, the Member Development Group (which includes eight Members) meets quarterly to review training needs and officers review requirements with the Organisation and Member Development Officer.
-Role Profiles list knowledge and skill requirements for different positions and expected areas of learning and development.
+Two thirds of members took part in detailed personal development planning for their councillor role in 2017/18.
+In addition, the Member Development Group (which includes seven Members) meets quarterly to review member training needs and officers review requirements with the Organisation and Member Development Officer.
+The Members Role Profiles list the knowledge and skill requirements for different positions and expected areas of learning and development.

 The Member Development Programme is overseen by the Member Development Group.
-This is comprised of Members from Cabinet and a range of different boards and committees to ensure any new learning needs are quickly noted and addressed.
+This is comprised of the Deputy Leader of the Council and other Members from Cabinet and a range of back bench Members from different boards and committees to ensure any new learning needs are quickly noted and addressed.
 A full programme of Induction and follow-up training and briefings are arranged for all Members.
 There are a mix of skills-based and knowledge based sessions.
 There is a detailed process for inducting the newly-elected Cabinet Members.
-This includes the use of Peer Mentors for the Cabinet and the opportunity for all members to develop a personal development plan.
+This includes the use of Peer Mentors for the Cabinet and the opportunity for all members to develop a bespoke personal development plan.

-Cabinet Members are offered the opportunity to attend the full Local Government Association (LGA) Leadership Academy Programmes which are designed specifically for Councillors.
+Cabinet Members, Committee Chairs and Deputies are offered the opportunity to attend the full Local Government Association (LGA) Leadership Academy Programmes which are designed specifically for councillors.
 Newly-elected councillors are offered the opportunity to attend introductory Leadership Academy residential weekends.
-There is a designated officer who co-ordinated the development programme and assessed training needs.
-Training is supplemented through written briefings from London Councils and senior officers and access to the Council's suite of e-learning programmes.
+There is a designated officer who co-ordinates the development programme and assesses training needs.

+Training is supplemented through weekly electronic Member Briefings, information from London Councils as well as the Council and LGA's suite of e-learning programmes.

-All Select Committees members have training as part of their induction agendas and agreed specific training during the year in order to remain current.
-Training was provided for Members of all quasi-judicial boards, some of which was assessed.
-Finally, the Council has been reaccredited with the London Member Development Charter in December 2015.
-This is a nationally recognised structured quality framework which assesses the processes, impact and effectiveness of member development.
+All Select Committees members have training as part of their induction agendas and agreed specific training during the year to remain current and to address identified needs.
+Induction training was provided for newly appointed Members of all quasi-judicial boards, some of which was assessed.

+The Council was accredited with the London Charter Plus for Member Development in April 2017.
+Charter Plus is a nationally recognised structured quality framework which assesses the processes, impact and effectiveness of member development.
+Following extensive desktop and interview assessments with councillors and chief officers, the Council were shown to have met Charter Plus criteria: commitment to councillor development and support, strategic approach to councillor development and that learning and development is effective in building councillor capacity.

-h) Communication and Engagement
+i) Communication and Engagement